The Steinbright Career Development Center

 At no time are students permitted to negotiate salary with an employer for an online position.
 Steinbright takes a strong stand on this policy.

 Failure to observe any of the above listed policies may include consequences such as: co-op probation and/or denial of the use of Steinbright's services, including SCDConline.
-These measures can delay graduation and/or affect the student’s transcript.
+These measures can delay graduation and/or negatively affect the student’s transcript.

 D. Academic Dismissal